adamcath/haute-codeture/haute-codeture.md

 commented-out code send?
 The most common is "this is how it used to work".
 Well, that's what source control history is for.
 Really.
 If I want to know how it used to work, I will look in `git log`.
-The commented-out code is clutter, and I always wonder if I'm supposed to keep it working when I'm changing things near it.
+The commented-out code is clutter, and I always wonder if I'm supposed to keep it "working" when I'm changing things near it.

-Or are you trying to tell me "this is *not* how it works".
+Or are you trying to tell me "this is *not* how it works"?
 Thanks, guy!

 Dead (unused) code is just as bad.
 What are you saying?
 "This is how it might work some day"?
 Sounds like a `TODO`.
 File a ticket.